Biocomputing-Teaching/Protein-and-Genetic-Engineering/README.md

 This last option is not highly recommended since you'll need a powerful computer to run two OSs efficiently.

-Before proceeding, we strongly recommend you to backup all your personal data before attempting any OS modification to your computers.
+Before proceeding, we strongly recommend you to backup all your personal data before attempting any OS modification to your computer.

 ### Installing the required programs

+After setting-up your computer with a Linux system or  if you have a macOS machine, then you must proceed to install the following programs:

 * Conda (Miniconda)

 First, we will need to install the [Miniconda](https://docs.conda.io/en/latest/) package manager:

 [Documentation for installing Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)